DaveShaffer/xpress-sub-shop-v5/README.md

 > Most people eat.
 Every day.
 Sometimes two or even three times in a single day.
 Some folks don't have the time to cook or they don't like cleaning up afterwards.
 A select group of individuals prepare meals professionally.
 They spend all day fixing food and keeping their kitchen clean and inspection-ready.
 With all they already have to do, keeping up with the inventory and sales can be a chore.
 This app is designed to ease that burden.

 The goal of this project was to make a full-stack MEAN (Mongo Database, ExpressJS JaveScript Server Framework, AngularJS Client-Side Framework and NodeJS Cross-Platform Runtime Environment) Web Application.
+Hosted on Heroku - https://sub-shop-v5.herokuapp.com/

 ### Models
 ![#db erb diagram](https://github.com/DaveShaffer/xpress-sub-shop-v5/blob/master/public/images/Screen%20Shot%202016-06-09%20at%2010.28.23.png)